Checkmarx/JS-SCP/src/communication-security/ssl-tls.md

 ## SSL/TLS ciphers

-It is important to underline that Node.js disable, by default, all weak and medium ciphers.
+It is important to underline that Node.js, by default, accept only a subset of strong ciphers.
 Quoting the Node.js documentation about the [Default TLS Cipher Suite] [2]:
 > The default cipher suite included within Node.js has been carefully selected to reflect current security best practices and risk mitigation.
 > Changing the default cipher suite can have a significant impact on the security of an application.